kamranahmedse/git-standup/README.md

 # git-standup

-> Recall what you did on the last working day.
+> Recall what you did on the last working day ..or be nosy and find what some other guy did.

 ## Install